Ce contenu n'est pas disponible dans la langue sélectionnée.

 Cloning strategies can be specified by setting the cloneStrategy attribute in a storage profile to one of these values:

 • snapshot is used by default when snapshots are configured.
+The CDI will use the snapshot method if it recognizes the storage provider and the provider supports Container Storage Interface (CSI) snapshots.
 This cloning strategy uses a temporary volume snapshot to clone the volume.
-The storage provisioner must support Container Storage Interface (CSI) snapshots.

 • copy uses a source pod and a target pod to copy data from the source volume to the target volume.
 Host-assisted cloning is the least efficient method of cloning.